Dumas Malone: Return to Virginia

-Malone's ambition to write a comprehensive biography of Jefferson was secured on June 1, 1938, by means of a signed contract.
-Roger Scaife, the managing editor of Little, Brown and Company, presented the settlement to him for a multi-volume biography of Thomas Jefferson on March 22, 1938.
-Malone accepted, and, having been relieved from his duties at Harvard, dedicated his time to writing its first volume upon returning to Virginia.
-Despite the contract's generous payment and royalties, his personal finances remained burdened after years of amassing debt.
+Having been relieved from his duties at Harvard, Malone dedicated his time to writing the first volume of his Jefferson biography in earnest upon returning to Virginia in 1943.
+Prior to his resignation as director, his ambition to write the comprehensive biography was secured on June 1, 1938, by means of a signed contract.
+Roger Scaife, the managing editor of Little, Brown and Company, presented the settlement for a multi-volume biography of Thomas Jefferson on March 22, 1938.
+Malone's personal finances, however, remained burdened after years of amassing debt despite the contract's generous payment and royalties.
 In early 1944, the historian Douglas Southall Freeman recommended that Malone be supplemented by a grant from the Rockefeller Foundation.
-Since Malone was then unaffiliated with any institution and thus unable to satisfy the requirements for the grant, UVA President John Lloyd Newcomb and the university's librarian, Harry Clemons, arranged for him to be given the position of "honorary consultant in biography in the Alderman Library."
+Since Malone was then unaffiliated with any institution and thus unable to satisfy the requirements for the grant, UVA president John Lloyd Newcomb and the university's librarian, Harry Clemons, arranged for him to be given an honorary position so as to be affiliated with the University of Virginia.
+With the requirements satisfied, the Rockefeller Foundation granted a sum of $21,000 in order to fund the biography in May 1944.